top of page

 Learn More About Defective Firearm Claims

-Jinks Crow Trial Lawyers investigates claims involving alleged firearm defects, accidental discharge incidents, firearm explosions, and catastrophic product malfunctions.
+Jinks Crow Trial Lawyers investigates claims involving firearm defects, accidental discharge incidents, firearm explosions, and catastrophic product malfunctions.

 Learn more about our areas of practice: